MRMORNINGSTAR2233/vis2viz-frontend/visual copy/README.md

 3. **Data Query Agent**: Executes SQL commands on the database and retrieves results.
 4. **Visualization Agent**: Transforms data into interactive charts using Plotly.
 5. **API Agent**: Exposes functionality via a FastAPI REST API.
-6. **User Interface Agent**: Provides a Streamlit interface for testing and interacting with the system.
+6. **User Interface Agent**: Provides multiple interfaces for testing and interacting with the system.

 ## Project Structure